 Let’s break it down a little more. …

-However, we urge you to venture out of this neighborhood to visit places like the spice market, and make your way across the river to see the Galata Tower, the Dolmabahçe Palace, and to take a ride on the Taksim tram.
-(You will also find much more quality dining options outside of Sultanahmet.)
+However, we urge you to venture out of this neighbourhood to visit places like the spice market and make your way across the river to see the Galata Tower, the Dolmabahçe Palace, and take a ride on the Taksim tram.
+(You will also find more quality dining options outside Sultanahmet.)

-Taking a cruise on the Bosporus is also a nice way to explore the vista of Istanbul and learn some more about the city’s important monuments and bridges.
+Taking a cruise on the Bosporus is also a nice way to explore Istanbul’s vista and learn more about the city’s important monuments and bridges.

 Located on the eastern Anatolian plateau, Cappadocia’s dynamic and unique landscape is its primary draw.
 This is a place in Turkey that can be interesting to see year-round.
 It’s a crowd-pleaser in the sense that it appeals to nature lovers, history buffs, and adventurists.